 The problem is that sometimes the email address that's being used as the Administrative Contact for the domain is no longer a working email account.
 It was either one from someone who used to be at the company or an old web host or something.
 At this point, either the contact information on the domain name needs to be changed (which is a good idea because you might get important emails about the domain and if nobody gets them, then the domain could expire or something without anyone knowing about it) or else the email account needs to be reactivated, which isn't always possible - especially if you have changed web hosts.

-Usually, it's easy enough to just login to the domain registrar and change

-    the contact information but that could be more problems, too.
-If, for

-    instance, the person that registered the domain name has left the company,

-    maybe the login information to the domain name registrar has also left with

-    them or is missing.
-Now, to get into the account at the domain name

-    registrar, you need to fax in all kinds of proof that you are the domain
+Usually, it's easy enough to just login to the domain registrar and change the contact information but that could be more problems, too.
+If, for instance, the person that registered the domain name has left the company, maybe the login information to the domain name registrar has also left with them or is missing.
+Now, to get into the account at the domain name registrar, you need to fax in all kinds of proof that you are the domain owner.

-    owner.
 This can take some time and isn't all the fun of a process.

 Usually, all of this can be avoided by simply doing one thing.
-This one tip

-    on managing important login information can literally save you hours and

-    hours of tedious work and frustration – so, from day one, set up and use a

-    webmaster type of email account (or “info@” or “contact@” whatever you want

-    – just keep it generic) and you’ll be set for the future!
+This one tip on managing important login information can literally save you hours and hours of tedious work and frustration - so, from day one, set up and use a webmaster type of email account (or "[email protected]" or "[email protected]" whatever you want - just keep it generic) and you'll be set for the future!